EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This uses ZIO's `Console.printLine`; as a reminder, calling `eat` just returns an Effect and doesn't display anything on the console until that Effect is run.

-Let's first use the simplest approach of just buying `Bread` from the store:
+We'll start with the simplest approach of just buying `Bread` from the store:

 ```scala 3 mdoc:silent
 import zio.*